About Sailing In Squamish

 We recommend that you check the forecast the day before arrival and pack accordingly.
 We have lots of room aboard, so feel free to pack a bag with some extra layers for warmth and wind/rain protection.
 Please wear non-marking shoes such as runners or skate-shoes.
 Don't forget your sunglasses, sunscreen, hat and camera!

-We are glad that you have chosen an earth-friendly experience, and we are very conscious to minimize our impact on the environment in which we sail.
+We are glad that you have chosen an eco-friendly experience, and we ask that our guests make every effort to minimize their impact on the marine environment.
 Please avoid bringing any plastic items on deck and ensure that all of your personal belongings are secure so that they do not fall overboard.

 The forecast tends to be biased towards rain, and some of our best days on the water have been in contrast to the long-term forecast.
 We will not leave that docks if conditions are unsafe, but keep an open mind if you see a few clouds in the sky - watching them flow through the valleys and over mountain tops can add an unexpected dimension to the experience.